syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Rows.md

 ---
 layout: post
-title: Rows | SfDataGrid Control for Windows Forms | Syncfusion
+title: Rows | DataGrid Control for Windows Forms | Syncfusion
 description: This section explains about the Rows in SfDataGrid.
 platform: windowsforms
 control: SfDataGrid